dan-freedev/dan-freedev/README.md

 ## Hi, I'm Danny 👋

-I'm a **Software Developer**
-Passionate about everything related to IT and technology, I'm always looking to grow, experiment, and learn new things.
+I'm a **Software Developer**, passionate about everything related to IT and technology, I'm always looking to grow, experiment, and learn new things.

 I enjoy working with languages like **C#**, **PHP**, and **Java** (still learning), and I have experience in **web development** (HTML, CSS, JavaScript, Angular, Laravel) as well as **databases** like **MariaDB** using phpMyAdmin.